-If there were any fault during the installation of the tires, the tires will create the vibration when you press the pedal.
+If there were any faults during the installation of the tires, the tires will create a vibration when you press the pedal.
 The tires must be correctly fitted to avoid this problem.

 Imbalanced tires are dangerous.
 You need to balance the tires as soon as possible when you discover this problem.
 Balance the tire in the following way-

 - Step 1: Clean the dust or debris from the wheel

 - Step 2: Place the tire on the balancer

 - Step 3: Drop in the wheel dimensions of A & D